LuckySikolia/alx-system_engineering-devops/README.md

-1. shell basics and permisions
+1. shell basics and permissions